Barnes & Noble vs RedShelf | Comparably

 Sentiment Culture Ratings vs RedShelf

-Barnes & Noble rates % lower than RedShelf on Sentiment Culture Ratings vs RedShelf Ratings based on looking at 762 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "What do you like best about your company?".
+Barnes & Noble rates % lower than RedShelf on Sentiment Culture Ratings vs RedShelf Ratings based on looking at 767 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What makes you most happy at work?" and "How do your customers perceive your company?".

 • Barnes & Noble68